evert/evert.github.com/_posts/2018/2018-08-29-javascript-let-const.md

 return users;
 ```

-In most of the sources I see, all the above `const` uses typically use `let`.
+In most of the javascript sources I see, in all of the above cases `let`
-Despite that we are 'changing' the contents of our variables above, `const`
+typically is used instead of `const`.
+However `const` works perfectly fine
-actually does work here.
+here, and is actually preferred.

-The reason for this is that if you create an array or object with `const`, you
+When you create an object with `const`, you
 can still change it's contents. `const` only prevents re-assigning, it doesn't
 make the entire object immutable.